 During the second quarter of 2014, the Company realigned its reportable segments into three categories: U.S. Wholesale, International and Retail Direct.
 The U.S. Wholesale segment, formerly the Wholesale segment, is the Company's primary domestic business that designs, markets and distributes its products to retailers and distributors.
-The International segment consists of certain business operations conducted outside the U.S. which were previously included in the Wholesale segment.
+The International segment consists of certain business operations conducted outside the U.S. which was previously included in the Wholesale segment.
 The Retail Direct segment is where the Company markets and sells a limited selection of its products to consumers through its Pfaltzgraff[®], Mikasa[®] and Lifetime Sterling[®] Internet websites.
+The Company has segmented its operations to reflect the manner in which management reviews and evaluates its results of operations.
+Previous periods presented have been recast to conform with the current period presentation.